Hong Kong International Airport

-Hong Kong International Airport (IATA: HKG, ICAO: VHHH) is a major international airport and the primary airport serving the Hong Kong.
-It is built on reclaimed land on the island of Chek Lap Kok, Hong Kong.
-The airport is also referred to as Chek Lap Kok International Airport or Chek Lap Kok Airport, to distinguish it from its predecessor, the former Kai Tak International Airport.
+Hong Kong International Airport (IATA: HKG, ICAO: VHHH) is an international airport on the island of Chek Lap Kok in western Hong Kong.
+The airport is also referred to as Chek Lap Kok International Airport or Chek Lap Kok Airport, to distinguish it from its predecessor, the former Kai Tak Airport.

-Having been in commercial operation since 1998, Hong Kong International Airport is one of the largest trans-shipment centres, passenger hubs and gateways for destinations in greater China, Asia and the world.
-The airport is the world's busiest cargo gateway and one of the world's busiest passenger airports.
-It is also home to one of the world's largest passenger terminal buildings (the largest when opened in 1998).
+Opened in 1998, Hong Kong International Airport is the world's busiest cargo gateway and one of the world's busiest passenger airports.
+It is also home to one of the world's largest passenger terminal buildings, which was the largest when the airport opened.

-The airport is operated by the Airport Authority Hong Kong (AAHH), which was established on 1 December 1995, 24 hours a day and is the primary hub for Cathay Pacific (the flag carrier of Hong Kong), Greater Bay Airlines, Hong Kong Airlines, HK Express and Air Hong Kong (cargo carrier).
-The airport is one of the hubs of Oneworld alliance, and also one of the Asia-Pacific cargo hubs for UPS Airlines.
-It is a focus city for China Airlines and China Eastern Airlines.
-Ethiopian Airlines utilise Hong Kong as a stopover point for their flights.
+The airport is operated by Airport Authority Hong Kong, a statutory body of the Hong Kong government established on 1 December 1995.
+It runs 24 hours a day and is the primary hub for Cathay Pacific, Greater Bay Airlines, Hong Kong Airlines, HK Express, and Air Hong Kong (cargo carrier).
+The airport is one of the hubs of Oneworld, and also one of the Asia-Pacific cargo hubs for UPS Airlines.
+It is a focus city for Air China and China Eastern Airlines.
+Ethiopian Airlines utilises Hong Kong as a stopover point for their flights.

-HKIA is an important contributor to Hong Kong's economy, with approximately 65,000 employees.
+Hong Kong International Airport, which employed about 60,000 people at the start of 2024, is an important contributor to Hong Kong's economy.
+The economic contribution generated by Hong Kong's air travel industry in 2018 amounted to US$33 billion, 10.2% of Hong Kong's GDP.
 More than 100 airlines operate flights from the airport to over 180 cities across the globe.
 In 2015, HKIA handled 68.5 million passengers, making it the 8th busiest airport worldwide by passenger traffic and the 4th busiest airport worldwide by international passenger traffic.
-Since 2010, it has also surpassed Memphis International Airport to become the world's busiest airport by cargo traffic (except in 2020 due to the COVID-19 pandemic).
+Since 2010, it has also surpassed Memphis International Airport to become the world's busiest airport by cargo traffic (excluding 2020 due to disruptions related to the COVID-19 pandemic).

-To facilitate the increased traffic due to the third runway, Terminal 2 has been undergoing redevelopment since 2019 and will not reopen until at least 2024.
-The Center Runway has also been closed for upgrades and also will not reopen until at least the end of 2023.